evenifyouforget/autotweaker/RESEARCH_INSTRUCTIONS.md

 Now that we effectively have a grader, it's time to start making some contestants.

+Start with setting up the base class and just the null algorithm as a subclass, and a tournament test rig to gather all the subclasses, run them all, and rank their relative performance.

+Considering we are generating a score per contestant per test case, and these scores may be in very different ranges, you will need to come up with some way to combine these into a comprehensive and sensible overall rank and score for each contestant.

 ## The null algorithm

 An empty waypoints list is always valid.
 It's the baseline.
 If the empty waypoints list is not valid, either the grader is wrong, or there is genuinely an issue with the level itself (sink not reachable from source, for example).